Code-Institute-Submissions/Milestone_4_cookbook/README.md

 ### Create

-<p>The user should be able to create recipes through filling in the add recipe form.</p>
+<p>The user should be able to create recipes through filling in the add recipe form which are then added to the back end of the database.</p>

 ### Read

-<p> The non-logged in and non-registered user should be able to read the recipes as well as registered and logged in users who can view their own profile of added recipes. </p>
+<p> The non-logged in and non-registered user should be able to read the recipes as well as registered users. </p>

 ### Update

 <p> The user should be able to edit their own recipes.
-If a user tries to edit or delete a recipe which is not their own then a message is flashed in the alert box 'Asking the user to login'.
-Users can only update their own recipes </p>
+If a user tries to edit or delete a recipe which is not their own, then a message is flashed in the alert box 'Asking the user to login'.
+Users can only update their own recipes. </p>

 ### Delete

 <p> The user should be able to delete their own recipes. </p>

+### The User Interface

 The user interface is simple and easy to understand with an image of the finished dish.

 ### Login and Register

-<p> The user chooses a username which is unique otherwise an alert will flask up 'Sorry, username already taken.
+<p> The user chooses a username which is unique to register otherwise an alert will flask up 'Sorry, username already taken.
 Please try another`.
 The user then chooses a password </p>
-<p> The user must use the choosen username and password to login </p>
+<p> The user must use the chosen username and password to login </p>

- password hashing was implemented for security [werkzeug.security](https://werkzeug.palletsprojects.com/en/0.15.x/utils/#module-werkzeug.security)
+ Password hashing was implemented for security [werkzeug.security](https://werkzeug.palletsprojects.com/en/0.15.x/utils/#module-werkzeug.security)

 <hr>